Citizens Insurance Comparison

 Providers That Have Low Deposit Auto Insurance

 Several auto insurers have aggressive incentives to bring in new customers.
-One way of doing this is by making the deposit very cheap and by postponing the first month’s payment.
+One way of doing this is by making the deposit very cheap and postpone the first month’s payment.
 Two nationally recognized companies that have deposits starting at just $20 down are Progressive and Geico.
 Even if you are required to pay a larger deposit, based on your credit and other factors, the chances are that these two companies will still have some of the lowest deposit requirements of other competitors.
 Enter your zip code and compare low-cost quotes online in minutes.

 What if I Can’t Afford My Car Insurance?